prb28/m68k-instructions-documentation/move.md

 ## Application
 The move to CCR instruction permits the programmer to preset the CCR.
-For example, `MOVE #0,CCR` clears all the CCRís bits.
+For example, `MOVE #0,CCR` clears all the CCR's bits.

 ## Condition codes
 |X|N|Z|V|C|